luisarizmendi/openshift-edge-demos/demos/ztp/doc/01-gui.md

 1. Go to **Governance** and click on the **Policies** tab.
 2. Select the **demo-ztp-gui** Policy.
 3. Click the **Results** tab to check the policy enforcement status.

+> **NOTE:**
+> It could take several minutes to complete the policy enforcement and mark the Cluster as "compliant"

 The policy prepares the new cluster for the Compliance Operator.
 You can verify that the subscription is present on the cluster using either the `oc` CLI or, if you didn't remove the Web Console, by navigating the Web UI.